Rua/ferret/README.md

 ## Why "Ferret"?

 A few existing Doom engine names are puns on the original name, like "Boom" and "Vavoom".
 Thinking of similar options for a name, I came upon "dook", the name for the noise ferrets make when excited.
-From there, the name became just "Ferret".
+From there, the name became just "Ferret", because ferrets are cute.